richardhodsdon/aoc2024/README.md

 ## 🔧 Development

 When your solution is ready, or when you want to start developing incrementally (watch mode) run `npm run dev {day}` where {day} is the day you are working on, i.e. `npm run dev 1` will run the puzzle class for day 1.

+You can use the smaller test input by calling `npm run dev {day} t`.
+This will use the test-1.txt and test-2.txt files for the input to each part of the puzzle.

 ## 🧪 Testing